winebarrel/xjsonl/README.md

 # xjsonl

-xjsonl is a tool to convert CVS to JSON Lines.
+xjsonl is a tool to convert xVS to JSON Lines.

 ## Usage